JSabadin/FIQA-Project/README.md

 ### Important Note

 After adding the weights, ensure that the paths to these weight files are correctly set in the `utils` and `main` files.
 This is crucial for the proper functioning of the face recognition models.

+## Experimental Work

+To run the experiments, navigate to the `/experimental_work` folder and run the `main.py` script.